Friedberg, Hesse

 Friedberg (/de/; official name: Friedberg (Hessen)) is a town and the capital of the Wetteraukreis district, in Hesse, Germany.
 In 1966, the town hosted the sixth Hessentag state festival, in 1979 the 19th.

 Geographical location

 Friedberg is located about 30 km north of Frankfurt am Main in the Wetterau region.
-The town is located on the river Usa, just before it flows into the Wetter (river).
-The town church in the center of the town is at a height of 159 meter above sea level.
+The town is located on the river Usa, just before it flows into the Wetter.
+The parish church in the center of the town is located 159 meter above sea level.
 To the west, the Friedberg area extends into the Taunus mountain range up to the 518 meter high Steinkopf.